 That’s a challenge in some business where the senior team hasn’t built a store before.

 They have to park their egos and sense of entitlement due to their job title.
 They have to hand over decision making to the people who actually have e-Commerce knowledge.
 Those who’ve taken the time to learn more about e-Commerce.

 Or basically, your online store is screwed.

+Like our friend the magpie, keep being curious.
+Pick things up as you go.
 And maybe think about how to “protect your nest”.
 Maybe you need to find a way to swoop on those intruders who shouldn’t be anywhere near your online store.